Wallyduke/egr111/sprint1/week02/index.md

 - The instructor will demonstrate copying repl code to this week's directory on Pi.
 VS code edit, compile, run, and debug will be demonstrated.

+- Pair coding using Zoom Breakouts
-Grocery Bill Estimator":
+  - Grocery Bill Estimator
+    - grocery_bill.c
+    - use preprocessor #define to specify pricing for items

-Prompt: Create a program where users can enter the quantity and price of various grocery items (like apples, bread, milk).
+    - **Prompt:** Create a program where users can enter the quantity and price of various grocery items (like apples, bread, milk).
 The program should calculate and display the total cost, including a sales tax rate of 6%.

-"Time Conversion Challenge":
+    -Time Conversion
+      - time_convert.c
+      - use preprocessor #define to specify
+        - SECONDS_PER_MINUTE
+        - MINUTES_PER_HOUR

-Prompt: Write a program that asks the user to enter a large number of seconds (e.g., 5000 seconds) and then converts and displays this time in the format of hours, minutes, and seconds.
-For example, 3665 seconds would be converted to 1 hour, 1 minute, and 5 seconds. -->
+      - **Prompt:** Write a program that asks the user to enter a large number of seconds (e.g., 5000 seconds) and then converts and displays this time in the format of hours, minutes, and seconds.
+For example, 3665 seconds would be converted to 1 hour, 1 minute, and 5 seconds.

 <!-- - Week 02 Review
   - ChatGPT?